noobiaz/AI-for-S.E.A-Computer-Vision-Challenge/README.md

 This repository is a submission for the Grab AI for S.E.A Computer Vision Challenge.

+## Update:
+We re-run the previous submission on a kaggle kernel using a single Tesla P100 GPU and managed to improve our test set accuracy to 91% (up from 89%) in only 8 epochs (down from 10 epochs previously).
+The updated file is marked as [Updated] above.

 ## Getting Started

 ### Download the Data